zarf-dev/zarf/docs/13-walkthroughs/3-add-logging.md

 ## Removal

-1. Use the `zarf package list` command to get a list of the installed packages and their compoents.
+1. Use the `zarf package list` command to get a list of the installed packages and their components.
 This will give you the name of the init package and the logging component to remove it.

 <iframe src="/docs/walkthroughs/logging_list.html" width="100%"></iframe>